RAS-University/robotic-courses/docs/interfaces-for-HRI.md

 </div>

 #### **3. Variability in Task Definition**
 The key question here is: What does it mean to perform a task?
-There are multiple ways to accomplish a task.
-If a robot is trained to grate carrots, it depends on the grator.
-Moreover, it is not the same motion.
-It even depends on the carrot!
-As a result, it is not so easy to transmit skills across robots.
-Despite humans who are fairly good in transferring and generalizing, this is not the case for robots.
+There are multiple ways to accomplish any given task.
+For example, if a robot is trained to grate carrots, its performance will depend on the grater being used.
+Moreover, the motion will not be the same in every case; it may even depend on the carrot itself!
+As a result, transmitting skills across different robots is not straightforward.
+Unlike humans, who are fairly good at transferring and generalizing skills, robots do not yet have this capability.

 <div style="display: flex; flex-direction: column; align-items: center; gap: 10px;">
   <div style="display: flex; justify-content: space-between; gap: 10px; width: 100%;">